 Form 8834, Qualified Plug-in Electric and Electric Vehicle Credit

-Use Form 8834 to claim the qualified plug-in electric vehicle credit and any qualified electric vehicle passive activity credits allowed for the current tax year.
+Use this form to claim the qualified plug-in electric vehicle credit and any qualified electric vehicle passive activity credits allowed for the current tax year.

 Form 8839, Qualified Adoption Expenses

 Use this form to figure the amount of your adoption credit and any employer-provided adoption benefits you can exclude from your income.